LOGOS and Montreal counter-culture

 PK: Our concept of what we were doing in terms of a newspaper was that were creating a piece of guerrilla theatre.
 Now guerrilla theatre at the time was part and parcel of the sort of anti-war movement, but it also evolved into freedom of assembly and basically–in the United States–freedom of thought!
 So, the newspaper evolved with that.

 One afternoon we gathered at a coffeehouse on Park Avenue, four or five of us, somebody had just come from Boston and had seen a newspaper headline of The Boston Globe that said: “Yanks shot by dope-crazed Cong!”
 That was actually the headline, and I was so flabbergasted by that, the unbelievable amount of exaggeration and inflammatory statements.
-Of course, it always was the case that major newspapers in those days spend a tremendous amount of time thinking up headlines like that, and using them to flog their newspaper.
+Of course, it always was the case that major newspapers in those days spent a tremendous amount of time thinking up headlines like that, and using them to flog their newspaper.
 So, that was the birth of the idea of a fake issue of The Gazette, and we decided to have our headline be: “Mayor shot by doped-crazed hippie!”
 So, it was basically a piece of pirate theatre, pirate journalism.

 Adrianna and I spent hours in the library at the Gazette itself, and this whole front page was based on the one from when Kennedy was shot.
 We inserted our own stories but the tone and the structure of the front page was identical to that front-page.